Considerations for Managing and Monitoring Your Immuno-Oncology Clinical Trial

 Starting in the early 2010s, the first wave of immuno-oncology trial approvals began.
-From 2014 to 2017, new trials within I-O grew nearly 140%, primarily with biomarker and checkpoint inhibitor studies.
+From 2014 to 2017, new trials within immuno-oncology grew nearly 140%, primarily with biomarker and checkpoint inhibitor studies.

 From 2019 to 2020, the cancer cell therapy pipeline grew from 472 active agents to 1,483 active agents globally.
-Chimeric antigen receptor T (CAR-T) cell products had the greatest growth within this time period at approximately 77%.
+Chimeric antigen receptor T (CAR-T) cell products had the greatest growth within this period at approximately 77%.

 Identifying and working with sites that are highly specialized within immuno-therapies is critical to study success.
 At PharPoint, our detailed feasibility process ensures the sites selected for your studies are able to perform these tasks.

 If a CRO is selecting sites for an immuno-oncology clinical trial, it’s important that both the CRO team and sites selected have an understanding of the different obstacles encountered when managing and monitoring allogeneic vs. autologous therapies.

-Allogeneic therapies, on the other hand, typically have a smaller logistical burden for CROs to manage.
+Allogeneic therapies: Allogeneic therapies, on the other hand, typically have a smaller logistical burden for CROs to manage.
 However, as these therapies have an increased complexity surrounding rejection, an understanding of the adverse events and clinical indicators that come with allogeneic therapies is critical.